 Return to the starting position, and extend your right leg out to the right in a side leg lift.
 Lift only as high as it takes to feel the contraction in your outer thigh.
-Return to the starting position, squat and lift the left leg.
+Return to the starting position, squat, and lift the left leg.
 Continue to squat and alternate side leg lifts.

 A jump rope is optional for this segment.
 If you don’t have one, mimic the movement by hopping in place.
-Keep your elbows close to your sides, and rotate your hands and forearms in circular motion as you would if you were swinging the rope.
+Keep your elbows close to your sides, and rotate your hands and forearms in a circular motion as you would if you were swinging the rope.
 Get creative and hop from side to side or on one foot for a while and then switch.

 Hammer Curl with a Shoulder Press

 Stand and hold dumbbells at your sides with your palms facing in towards your body.
 Keep your elbows tucked close to your sides as you bend at the elbow and curl the weights up.
 Once the weights are up to your shoulders, press them into the air over your head into a shoulder press.
 Return the weights to shoulder level and release the hammer curl to the starting position.
 Repeat the exercise performing a hammer curl and a shoulder press for each repetition.

 Lie on your back.
 Lift your feet off the floor, and pull your knees in towards your chest.
 Place your hands behind your head with your elbows wide and your fingertips touching behind your ears.
 Rotate your left shoulder towards your right knee as you extend your left leg out, parallel to the floor.
 Rotate your torso and move your right shoulder towards your left knee as you extend the left leg out.
 Repeat, alternating shoulder to knee.

 Bridge with a Triceps Press